tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/atsame54-xpro.md

 func (a ADC) Configure(config ADCConfig)
 ```

-Configure configures a ADC pin to be able to be used to read data.
+Configure configures a ADCPin to be able to be used to read data.

 ### func (ADC) Get